 Tesla big battery to store 25 MW – 50 MWh

 Tesla will build a 25 MW – 50 MWh battery which will be hooked up to the 60 MW Gannawarra solar farm near Kerang.
 Fluence will build a 30 MW-30 MWh battery at the Ballarat terminal station which will be hooked up to the grid.

-Tesla already has one big battery in operation in Jamestown, South Australia, which is hooked up to Neoen’s wind farm at Hornsdale.
+Tesla already has one similar installation in operation in Jamestown, South Australia, which is hooked up to Neoen’s wind farm at Hornsdale.
 Tesla is also in the process of building a 20 MW – 34 MWh battery project near another Neoen wind farm in Bulgana, Victoria.

 This will be Fluence’s first venture in Australia.
 The joint venture between Siemens and AES has built numerous projects in other parts of the world, including a 100MW/400MWh project in Long Beach, California.

 The projects were due to come online over summer 2018, but the tendering process hit numerous delays, mostly with the funding model.
 In the end, ARENA stepped in and matched the Victorian government’s $25 million funding offer.